-You should take note of how well composed the paintings are.
-It would not be easy painting such intricate scenes whilst retaining a sense of unity and harmony.
-He seems to have done so by ensuring there is enough variance throughout the paintings so that they do not appear stagnant and also by balancing the "busy" areas against much softer areas of subtle tonal changes.
+You should take note of how well-composed the paintings are.
+It would not be easy to paint such intricate scenes whilst retaining a sense of unity and harmony.
+He seems to have done so by ensuring there is enough variance throughout the paintings so that they do not appear stagnant and also by balancing the “busy” areas against much softer areas of subtle tonal changes.

 Below is a close-up of one of his paintings which reveals his intricate brushwork and use of color.
 Also notice how nothing seems to be over-blended.
 There is a distinct feel to all his brush markings and colors.

 Christie’s – Details of painting sales and some high-resolution painting photos.

 Museo Del Prado – Some more details on Martin Rico and high-resolution painting photos.

 Feel free to share with friends.
 If you want more painting tips, check out my fundamentals course.

 Draw Paint Academy

 8 comments on “Elegant Realism By Martin Rico”

 I just love his paintings!
 His use of colour is exquisite!